NRCHKB/node-red-contrib-homekit-bridged/README.md

 node-red-contrib-homekit-bridged
 ================================

 Node-RED nodes to simulate Apple HomeKit devices.
+Based on node-red-contrib-homekit, but with support for bridged devices.

 ## Why this fork?